 If you watch a professional work, they take their shots and move on because they know they got it.
 They understand their light, have adjusted their cameras appropriately and have chosen the right place to stand.
 Sure, when photographing people you can’t predict their every movement, but pros know how to set themselves up for success.

 I’ve done this plenty.
-My camera is full of indooor pictures with harsh florescent lighting and poor composition that will never see a photo album.
-So what I should really do is take a pause to understand what appature and shutter speed mean, step into the shade instead of direct sun, and focus my shots to take less of them.
+My camera is full of indoor pictures with harsh florescent lighting and poor composition that will never see a photo album.
+So what I should really do is take a pause to understand what aperture and shutter speed mean, step into the shade instead of direct sun, and focus my shots to take less of them.

 You know where I’m going with this right?
-If you keep getting rejected from jobs, it may very well be that you are taking too many shots, and not enough good ones.
+If you are not getting the job and the rejection letters are piling up, it may very well be that you are taking too many shots, and not enough good ones.

 There are millions of job postings out there.
 LinkedIn, Indeed, Glassdoor, your college job board, etc. If you take a scattershot approach and apply to everything with (insert your keyword here) in the title, you’re inevitably going to hear a lot of no. Or a lot of radio silence.